 You can climb the mountain from both sides of the border and all routes are worth the effort.

-Choose your hiking route and guides on the side of the Republic of Croatia from the direction of Korenica where a beautiful bird's eye view awaits you, and on the side of Bosnia and Herzegovina from the direction of Bihac where a mountain home and an excursion site awaits you!
+Choose your hiking route and guides on the side of the Republic of Croatia from the direction of Korenica (ascent to the the highest peak of the northern part the Mountain with the most beautiful bird's eye view in Croatia), and from the direction of Udbina (ascent to the the highest peak of the Mountain with beautiful pastures and vistas), and on the side of Bosnia and Herzegovina from the direction of Bihac (ascent to a mountain home and an excursion site).

 Check our Events & Activities for inspiration and useful tips for different routes!